 Area rugs play a major role in the overall look and feel of a room.
-They add warmth, personality, color and style underfoot.
-Rugs anchor a space and help bring all the elements of a room together.
-Given their importance you should consider key factors such as budget, durability and maintenance when making a rug purchase.
+They add warmth, personality, color, and style underfoot.
+Rugs anchor a space and help bring all the room elements together.
+Given their importance, you should consider key factors such as budget, durability, and maintenance when making a rug purchase.

 Wool rugs aren't the greatest in humid climates and shouldn't be placed in bright sunlight.
-They absorb moisture from the air which can cause mold and mildew.
-UV rays will not only fade the colors and it can also damage the fibers.
+They absorb moisture from the air, which can cause mold and mildew.
+UV rays will not only fade the colors, and they can also damage the fibers.

 Wool rugs do require regular vacuuming.
-Trapped dirt particles can cause extensive damage and wear to any type rug.
-For the first few months in your home you may need to vacuum your wool rug twice a week to keep shedding to a minimum.
+Trapped dirt particles can cause extensive damage and wear to any rug.
+For the first few months in your home, you may need to vacuum your wool rug twice a week to keep shedding to a minimum.
 Spills are easily removed by immediately blotting with a clean, white cotton cloth.
 Avoid using wet chemical cleaners.
-It is best to use products specifically designed for wool like dry cleaning powders.
+It is best to use products specifically designed for wool-like dry cleaning powders.

-Cotton rugs are softer to the touch, more casual in nature and less expensive than their wool counterparts.
+Cotton rugs are softer to the touch, more casual in nature, and less expensive than wool counterparts.
 Cotton area rugs are a snap to clean but are not quite as durable as wool or synthetics.
-The fibers contained in cotton rugs have a tendency to break down over time when placed in high-traffic areas.
-That being said, organic cotton rugs offer the environmentally-conscious consumer a healthy and sustainable option to synthetic materials.
+The fibers contained in cotton rugs tend to break down over time when placed in high-traffic areas.
+Organic cotton rugs offer the environmentally-conscious consumer a healthy and sustainable option to synthetic materials.

 Smaller cotton area rugs can be machine washed.
 Launder larger sizes in commercial washing machines or dry clean.
-Do not place cotton rugs in direct sunlight or in high moisture areas, It bleaches out color and causes fiber deterioration.
-If placed on hard surface flooring a rug pad will prevent your cotton rug from sliding.
+Do not place cotton rugs in direct sunlight or high moisture areas; it bleaches out color and causes fiber deterioration.
+If placed on hard surface flooring, a rug pad will prevent your cotton rug from sliding.

-Flat weave rugs made with natural fibers such as sisal, coir, sea grass and jute are a versatile alternative to more traditional rug materials.
-Their neutral colors and unpretentious style blends well with most contemporary furnishings.
-Even though they may look rough and uncomfortable plant fiber area rugs can be surprisingly soft and provide just the right amount of cushioning over tile and hardwood flooring.
-They are amazingly tough and have the added benefit of being reversible, which minimizes wear and tear.
+Flatweave rugs made with natural fibers such as sisal, coir, seagrass, and jute are a versatile alternative to more traditional rug materials.
+Their neutral colors and unpretentious style blend well with most contemporary furnishings.
+Even though they may look rough and uncomfortable, plant fiber area rugs can be surprisingly soft and provide just the right amount of cushioning over the tile and hardwood flooring.
+They are adamant and have the added benefit of being reversible, which minimizes wear and tear.

 Plant fiber rugs can be difficult to clean.
 Care for them much in the same manner as you would wool.
 Dab up spills immediately or use a dry extraction powder.
 The open weave of plant fiber rugs allows dirt to fall through to the floor.
-Vacuum your rug regularly and don’t forget to pick it up and sweep underneath.
-Plant fibers are susceptible to rot so keep them out of direct sun and away from areas of high humidity.
+Vacuum your rug regularly, and don’t forget to pick it up and sweep underneath.
+Plant fibers are susceptible to rot, so keep them out of the direct sun and away from high humidity areas.

 Vacuum your synthetic rugs weekly or at least twice a month.
-Spot clean with a manufacturer recommended carpet/upholstery cleaner or blot with diluted shampoo or dish detergent to take care of spills and pet accidents.
-Call in the professionals to clean your synthetic rug every 12 to 18 months.
+Spot clean with a manufacturer-recommended carpet/upholstery cleaner or blot with diluted shampoo or dish detergent to take care of spills and pet accidents.
+Call the professionals to clean your synthetic rug every 12 to 18 months.

 The pure beauty of a silk rug is beyond compare.
-Because silk is extremely expensive, rugs made from silk are usually combined with wool to keep the cost down.
+Because silk is costly, rugs made from silk are usually combined with wool to keep the cost down.
 The blended fibers feel similar to 100% wool but are slightly softer.
-Sometimes "silk" rugs are actually made from viscose rayon but untrustworthy retailers often neglect to disclose that information.
-It's best to find a reputable dealer before you purchase a real silk rug.
+Sometimes "silk" rugs are actually made from viscose rayon, but untrustworthy retailers often neglect to disclose that information.
+It's best to find a reputable dealer before purchasing a real silk rug.

 Look for a lustrous and luxurious appearance and a soft hand.
-Silk rugs have that sumptuous feel and finest of details that aren't apparent in wool, cotton or synthetic versions.
+Silk rugs have that sumptuous feel and finest details that aren't apparent in wool, cotton, or synthetic versions.
 These rugs definitely require professional cleaning.
-They typically show footprints so use them in low-traffic areas like guest bedrooms.
+They typically show footprints, so use them in low-traffic areas like guest bedrooms.

 Genuine cowhide and sheepskin rugs are mostly made from complete hides or individual panels that are stitched together into one piece.
-They are durable and soft due to a specialized tanning processes to preserve the hide and preventing it from deteriorating over time.
+They are durable and soft due to specialized tanning processes to preserve the hide and prevent deterioration over time.

-Sheep and cowhide rugs are extremely stylish and look great in living rooms, bedrooms and home offices.
+Sheep and cowhide rugs are extremely stylish and look great in living rooms, bedrooms, and home offices.
 However, they don't stand up to a lot of foot traffic.
 These skins are not ideal for damp and humid areas.
 You don't necessarily have to feel guilty when buying one of these rugs.
 They are simply the by-product of meat processing.
-If you're vegan it makes sense instead to purchase a faux animal rug.
+If you're vegan, it makes sense to purchase a faux animal rug instead.

 © 2018 Linda Chechar